fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 commons: CommonQueryParams = Depends(CommonQueryParams)
 ```

-**FastAPI** provides a shortcut for these cases, in where the dependency is *specifically* a class that **FastAPI** will "call" to create an instance of the class itself.
+**FastAPI** provides a shortcut for these cases, where the dependency is *specifically* a class that **FastAPI** will "call" to create an instance of the class itself.

 For those specific cases, you can do the following: